 Now that you've seen my cold, rainy day outfit picks, here's my list of Rainy Day Weapons.
 These products will help you fight the seemingly inevitable rainy day frizz and smeared makeup!

-- Makeup: If it's raining during the day, I suggest going for as little makeup as possible--trust me, you'll look better with none on than with black smudges dripping all down your face!
-Of course, I do understand that we all like to put on a little something to look our best, especially when going out at night.
+- Makeup: If it's raining hard during the day, I suggest going for as little makeup as possible -- trust me, you'll look better with none on than with black smudges dripping all down your face!
+Of course, I do understand that we all like to put on a little something to look our best.
 Therefore, I suggest investing in waterproof makeup.
 Most mascaras also come in waterproof forms, so check to see if yours does, too.
-(If not, I recommend Lash Blast mascara!)
-Also, go for waterproof liner, either in fun colors like the Sephora set above (great for going out) or in a smoky brown (this Smashbox duo works as waterproof eyeshadow as well).
+(If not, I recommend Lash Paradise mascara!)
+Also, go for waterproof liner, either in fun colors like UD offers (great for going out) or in a smoky brown.

 - Makeup Remover: While many beauty products may claim to be waterproof, they might not hold up as well as they claim.
-If you are unsure of the waterproof strength of a product, carry makeup removing pads in your bag to quickly swipe away any rain-induced makeup mishaps.
+If you are unsure of the waterproof strength of a product, carry makeup wipes in your bag to quickly swipe away any rain-induced makeup mishaps.

 - Hair: Definitely, definitely go for some sort of anti-frizz spray or serum on a rainy day!
-Garnier Fructis has a new line of styling products specifically aimed at battling frizz that I have heard amazing things about.
+A good, strong hold hairspray is key.
 Also, if you are going somewhere and really want to ensure that your look is perfect, there are wireless, miniature flat irons that you can purchase.
 Charge one up and throw it in your bag so you can tame any frizzies or flyaways in the bathroom once you get out of the rain!

 What Do You Think?